 Week 1: Find Your Audience / Tell Everyone

-This week’s challenge was getting started, defining my audience and spreading the word.
+This week’s challenge was getting started, defining my audience, and spreading the word.

 The first thing to know about launching a Kickstarter is this: Just start.
 Having done this a few times, I still find myself trying to solve a lot of problems in my head (or in my notebook) before signing into Kickstarter and clicking the “Start a Project” button.
 But as soon as I start that blank project, it puts all the work into perspective and even helps me organize it into tiny manageable chunks.
 The other great thing about starting the project is that Kickstarter provides tons of help throughout the process.
-You receive an email with links to useful materials, videos and articles to help plan your campaign.
+You receive an email with links to useful materials, videos, and articles to help plan your campaign.
 So even if you’re planning to launch way in the future, it’s worth signing up and starting today.

-With over a month of content creation ahead of me, this weeks most important task was to define my audience or figure out who it was I would be speaking to and what I should say.
+With over a month of content creation ahead of me, this week’s most important task was to define my audience or figure out who it was I would be speaking to and what I should say.
 The most helpful resource I found was a SkillShare class by Stephanie Pereira, the Director of Community Education at Kickstarter.
 Along with the easy to digest (and free!) video class, there are worksheets to help you apply the lesson to your own campaign.
 I found the “Key Messages Planning” Worksheet particularly useful because it asks you to not only identify at least three audiences that would be excited by your product, but what key messages will resonate with each.
 I identified my three main audiences as Crafters, Makers & Educators and began creating my messaging and cultivating my audience.

 To learn more about the craft industry I attended Creativation, the trade show for the Craft and Hobby association (Now called Association for Creative Industries) and shared the new product news with as many people as I could, adding new bloggers and fans to my list.
 Because I focused my past campaigns more on Makers, I also dug out an old list of favorite bloggers, friends, and influencers that I had alerted (or tried to!) in the past.
 And, although I couldn’t attend, I’ve been following the Future of Education Technology Conference on social media to see what’s happening in that space.
 I’m super excited about the concept of Libraries as the new MakerSpace!

 My goal will be to partner with as many bloggers, teachers, kids, librarians, and makers of all kinds as possible.
-In my last campaign, I had 10 bloggers or news outlets lined up to share the campaign, and in reality on 2 followed through.
+In my last campaign, I had 10 bloggers or news outlets lined up to share the campaign, and in reality only 2 followed through.
 So, I want to have many more this time!
 And, You guessed it: writing this post is actually part of the plan!
 Here’s where I could use your help:

 There are two things I need right now: influencers and user testers.